mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 4096 bytes (4.1 kB, 4.0 KiB) copied, 16.6287 s, 0.2 kB/s
 Closing EEPROM Device.
 Done.
-pi@raspberrypi:~/hats/eepromutils $ sudo ./eepflash.sh -w -f=klipper-expander-hat-with-dt.eep -t=24c32
+pi@raspberrypi:~/hats/eepromutils $ sudo ./eepflash.sh -w -f=klipper-fan-hat-with-dt.eep -t=24c32
 This will attempt to talk to an eeprom at i2c address 0x50.
 Make sure there is an eeprom at this address.
 This script comes with ABSOLUTELY no warranty.
 Continue only if you know what you are doing.
 Do you wish to continue? (yes/no): yes